 My name is Cindy Morrow and I began my journey to home birth midwifery with my first two natural, unmedicated hospital births.
 You could say those were my ‘gateway’ births; I just knew there had to be a better way!
-Our third daughter was born at home with a trained midwife; our fourth daughter was an unassisted ‘free birth’, caught by her Daddy.
+It didn't seem to me birth needed to be in a hospital-I wasn't sick!
+Consequently, our third daughter was born at home with a trained community midwife; our fourth daughter was an unassisted ‘free birth’, caught by her Daddy.

-I homeschooled our daughters for twenty-three years, and have worked as an Emergency Medical Technician, cared for hospice patients, friends with Traumatic Brain Injury and am self-taught/still learning in Holistic Nutrition/Healing.
-I am volunteer Chapter Leader for the Cherokee County branch of the Weston A. Price Foundation.
+After I homeschooled our daughters for twenty-three years, I worked as an Emergency Medical Technician and cared for hospice and traumatic brain injury victims.
+I and am self-taught/still learning in holistic nutrition & healing.
+I also volunteer as a Chapter Leader for the Cherokee County branch of the Weston A. Price Foundation.
 I worked for six years as a Court Appointed Special Advocate for Cherokee County.
-I also write freelance, and my debut novel was published the summer of 2013.
-Click here to read an article I wrote in Midwifery Today Magazine about our fabulous backup doctor.
+I also write freelance & my debut novel was published the summer of 2013.

-From metro-Atlanta, to the Amish cornfields of Wisconsin, or the organic valleys of Oregon or to the sun-soaked suburbs of California, I have had the remarkable opportunity to work under seventeen phenomenal Sr. Midwives across the USA during my training.
-Whether in a hospital surgery, a three-bedroom home with A/C, an Amish farmhouse lit with gas lamps, or in the middle of a medicinal marijuana farm under the clear night sky, birth is the same: sacred in every way, and I am overwhelmed with gratitude to be invited into a woman's space and herstory.
+Whether in a hospital surgery, a three-bedroom home with A/C, an Amish farmhouse lit with gas lamps, or in the middle of a medicinal marijuana farm under the clear night sky, birth is the same: sacred in every way, & I am overwhelmed with gratitude to be invited into a woman's space & her story.

-I have been married to my boyfriend for thirty-five years.
+I have been married to my boyfriend for thirty-eight years.
 We have four grown daughters, seven granddaughters and a grandson.
 We are a fertile clan!

-I love the opportunity to be a channel of tenderness and encouragement with women and their families.
-I consider birth sacred, and the invitation to be present, a gift.
+I love the opportunity to be a channel of tenderness & encouragement with women & their families.
+I consider birth sacred, & the invitation to be present, a gift.